senx/warp10-plugin-py4j/README.md

 client_ssl_context = ssl.SSLContext(ssl.PROTOCOL_TLS_CLIENT)
-client_ssl_context.check_hostname = False # you can set this to True if you load a complete certification chain client_ssl_context.verify_mode = ssl.CERT_NONE # here we trust the certificate sent by the gateway since we generated it params = GatewayParameters('localhost', 25333, auto_convert=True, auth_token="your-token", ssl_context=client_ssl_context)
+client_ssl_context.check_hostname = False # you can set this to True if you load a complete certification chain client_ssl_context.verify_mode = ssl.CERT_NONE # here that says we trust the certificate sent by the gateway since we generated it params = GatewayParameters('localhost', 25333, auto_convert=True, auth_token="your-token", ssl_context=client_ssl_context)
+gateway = JavaGateway(gateway_parameters=params)

+# The communication is TLS encrypted
 ...
 ```